mattiejastje/HitmanTracker/README.md

   * No non-target kills.
   * Never spotted.

-  Additionally, if you set ``hma-always-track-sa=true`` in ``HitmanTracker.ini``, then the tracker awards Silent Assassin even for maps that do not have targets.
+  Additionally, there's an option in the settings to track Silent Assassin even for maps that do not have targets.
-  Specifically, for maps without targets, instead of showing "No Targets", the tracker will show "Silent Assassin" or "No Silent Assassin" depending on your statistics.
+  If enabled, for maps without targets, instead of showing "No Targets", the tracker will show "Silent Assassin" or "No Silent Assassin" depending on your statistics.
   This is a deviation from the game so it is not enabled by default.